barbierom/MNM_install_linux_on_windows/README.md

 If everything is ok, Grub will let you decide witch operating system you can play.

+## Dual boot with windwos
+Recently, I installed the Mint on my laptop.
+The installation was not straightfoward because of the presence of SSD disk with change.
+Before running the live installation from USB, we manage to change some option of the UEFI like:
+* In advance boot optiom activate the legacy mode,  and in the secure boot enable the secure boot.
+Also change the SATA dick setting from RAID on to AHCI
+* proceed with the linux installation
+* check is the linux is running correctly,
+* the windwos maybe is not albe to boot anymore even if is correctly setting from the grub.
+As far as I know, this is probably due to the fact that the AHCI driver is not setting on windows.
+In order to fix this proble I followd the [link](https://askubuntu.com/questions/963087/install-dual-boot-ubuntu-with-windows-10-and-raid-on), in particular the answer 1 choice 2.

 In this guide I write the Mint installation on Windows PC step by step.